 Charleston, SC 29405

 The Lowcountry Food Bank’s programs represent a significant stride in the road to alleviating childhood hunger across the Lowcountry.
 This event is a wonderful opportunity to get involved and support this invaluable organization’s work!
-To participate, email us at firstname.lastname@example.org or fill out the form below.
+To participate, please email Heather Halford at firstname.lastname@example.org

 The Lowcountry Food Bank’s BackPack Buddies program attacks the issue of weekend hunger for children in our community.
 In 2011, 85,000 backpacks were distributed to 2,600 children at 48 school sites throughout 10 coastal counties of South Carolina.